HackSwjtu/HackRunningGo/README.md

 This python script can help you to add Running Records for your personal information.
 And the running route is so reasonable because we change others running route and recode.

+## Declaration

+This project is not for profit, so our organization choose **opensource** for it.
+We hope our school to make a better app, it includes **encrypted transmission information**, **use tokens for authentication**, **irreversible encryption account password** and **more secure network interface**.
+We sincerely hope that the school software technology is getting better and better, and it is not like this. 😓

+**So if you are like a 💩, we will fuck it.
+Thx.**

 ## Screenshot

 <img src="/screenshot/ss.png" width="200px" />